Estelle90/estelle90/README.md

 Open to **Data Analyst** and **Revenue Operations** roles where customer insights meet data.
 Reach out via [LinkedIn](https://www.linkedin.com/in/estelle-ntimih-85594a1b1/) or email: entimih@gmail.com.

-*"Data validates what customer conversations taught me: retention is king."*